-For Instagram-approved inspiration on how to successfully do patriotic decor, we humbly direct you to Sarah Vickers’ vintage, holiday-themed tablescape.
-A classic American flag table runner complemented only by matching red candlesticks makes a compelling case for simplicity in table dressing.
-Crisscross outdoor string lights with Americana-themed bunting for a shabby-chic take on indoor-outdoor living.
+For Instagram-approved inspiration on how to successfully do patriotic decor, I humbly direct you to Sarah Vickers’ vintage themed tablescape.
+A classic American flag table runner complemented by matching red candlesticks makes a compelling case for simplicity in table dressing.
+Crisscross outdoor string lights with bunting for a shabby-chic take on indoor-outdoor living.

 Try layering place-mats, plates and napkins in varying shades of red, white and blue for a subtle nod to the Americana theme.
-As a bonus, we love the graphic circular shapes running through the table accessories which lend a retro, pop-arty vibe to the decor.
+I especially love the circular shapes running through the table accessories which lend a retro vibe to the decor.

 An old wool blanket serves as the basis of this pretty setup, whilst an Americana scarf and recycled glass bottle vases make up the centerpiece.
 The addition of the rugged wicker placemats set against the clean lines of the white tableware serve to add texture and dimension to the space, resulting in a more visually appealing overall look.

 Fourth of July meets French country chic in Lory’s elegant tablescape.
 Here, patriotic brights are tempered by vintage accessories to ensure a refined table setting far removed from the tackiness many of us have come to associate with holiday decor.

-The key to print-mixing is to pay attention to the balance of scale; patterns should complement one another, so pair a busy print with one that is less bold and fussy.
+The key to print-mixing is to pay attention to the balance of scale.
+Patterns should complement one another, so pair a busy print with one that is less bold and fussy.
 Here, the intricate blue china plates are balanced by the comparatively simple gingham napkins and batik-style tablecloth.
 Still not convinced?
 Stick to mixing and matching patterned dishes only, and set these against a neutral backdrop for an easy way to achieve a tablescape with major impact.

-The casually placed cornflower blue tablecloth slash runner takes its cue from breezy summer fabrics and washed out Americana vibes.
+The casually placed cornflower blue tablecloth runner takes its cue from breezy summer fabrics and washed out Americana vibes.
 Take note of the alternately inverted plate settings, which is a great way to keep the eye moving around the table.